 The key to mindfulness is noticing your surroundings, mood, thoughts, and senses without judging them.
 When practicing, the purpose is to be in the moment and take it all in without overthinking.
 In one of the Star Trek Next Generation movies, Anji teaches Picard how to stretch a moment in time.
 To me, this evokes a visual representation of mindfulness.
 At that moment, Picard was questioning how it was happening.
 Anij told him not to question it, but to experience it.
 This mindset is the same thing we do with mindfulness.
 We observe to notice the moment we are in and appreciate the moment intentionally.

 Awareness consists of taking in all around you and within you.
 That is the crux of it.
 Noticing all the little thoughts which go through our minds, the emotions we experience, the noises we tune out, and so on.

 Now that you are aware, it’s time to practice acceptance.

 Acceptance revolves around allowing yourself to acknowledge what is going on around you and within you without any judgment.
 If you are feeling upset or angry, acknowledge those feelings to yourself, and move forward.
 This moment is not the time to figure out why you are in a particular state.
 You accept it for what it is and move on.

 Another way to practice mindfulness is through meditation.

 We have covered the body; let’s move through the five senses.
-From five to one, take a mental note of things you see, feel, hear, smell, and taste.
+Take a mental note of things you see, feel, hear, smell, and taste from five to one.
 The order doesn’t matter.
-Just pick one sense and notice five things with that sense and move through the senses until the noticings one thing with the last sense.
+Pick one of your senses, then select another and focus on four things.
+Continue this process until you get to your last sense and notice one thing.